'Snow White and the Seven Dwarfs' Review

 Posted on

 Yesterday we had the pleasure of attending ‘Snow White and the Seven Dwarfs’ at the Weymouth Pavilion and it was utterly brilliant!!
-It was my Son’s first time and both myself and his Fairy Godmother haven’t had the opportunity to attend one since we were children ourselves so we were all just a little bit excited.
+It was my son's first Panto and both myself and his nanny haven’t had the opportunity to attend one since I was a child so we were all just a little bit excited.

 The opening scene to the show can be a teeny weeny bit scary for the younger guests so hold them tight and they’ll be fine.
 It’s a very traditional family friendly Panto with the usual audience participation and funny lines to shout.
 The Panto follows the story of Snow White and her evil stepmother the Queen.
 Of course the Queen despises Snow White for she is the 'fairest of the land' and the Queen has to do whatever she can to get the gorgeous Prince Peter of Poundbury all to herself.

-The most memorable part of the show was when the mirror started talking and my Son loudly asked ‘why has the mirror got no arms, legs, or winky’?
-Myself and my friend were literally in tears.
+The most memorable part of the show was when the mirror started talking and my son loudly asked ‘why has the mirror got no arms, legs, or winky’?
+Myself and nanny were literally in tears.
 Even today he has asked many times why the magic mirror had no body and why it floats like a boat?

 The show is running until the 3rd of January so if you can’t make it before Christmas then use it an excuse to have some family time before or after the New Year.
 Full details of the show, times and prices are found at the Weymouth Pavilion.